From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Experiments

 \section{Experiments}

 We conduct extensive experiments to demonstrate the effectiveness of our NT-LLM by investigating the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: Can NT-LLM outperform state-of-the-art methods in various graph-related tasks? \item \textbf{RQ2}: What does node position encoding learn?
-Does it capture the spatial information as designed? \item \textbf{RQ3}: What influence do variant designs have on NT-LLM? \end{itemize}
+Does it capture the spatial information as intended? \item \textbf{RQ3}: How do different anchor selection strategies influence the performance of NT-LLM? \item \textbf{RQ4}: What influence do different design choices have on NT-LLM? \item \textbf{RQ5}: How does our tokenizer compare in efficiency to conventional message-passing GNNs and graph transformers? \end{itemize}